90hunter/90HunterStE/_includes/index.md

 ### 17-storey mixed use building at 90 Hunter St E (Mark Street Church)

-There is a proposal for a 17-storey mixed-use building to be developed at 90 Hunter St East, where the current community hall for the Mark Street United Church is located.
+The City of Peterborough is processing a development application for a 17-storey mixed-use building at 90 Hunter St East, where the current community hall for the Mark Street United Church is located.
 The zoning by-law amendment has been approved by council.
 The proposal is currently moving into the [Site Plan Approval stage](https://www.peterborough.ca/business-building-development/planning-building-and-development/planning-and-development-services/site-plans/) of the process.
 This stage is run by planning staff and does not go to Council for discussion or voting.

 City Council first voted to approve the zoning amendment proposal at the General Committee meeting on August 25, 2025, and was ratified at the Sept 3 City Council meeting.
 The vote was 7-4, with Riel, Baldwin, Lachica and Bierk voting against.